Binary Black Hole Population Properties Inferred from the First and Second Observing Runs of Advanced LIGO and Advanced Virgo: Discussion and Conclusions

 \section{Discussion and Conclusions}

-We have presented a variety of estimates for the mass, spin, and redshift distributions of BBH, based on the observed sample of 10 BBH.
+We have presented a variety of estimates for the mass, spin, and redshift distributions of BBH, based on the observed sample of 10 BBH and generic phenomenological population models motivated by electromagnetic observations and theory.
 Some model independent features are evident from the observations.
 Notably, no binary black holes more massive than GW170729 have been observed to date, but several binaries have component masses likely between $20-40 M_\odot$.
 No highly asymmetric (small $q$) system has been observed.
 Only two systems (GW151226 and GW170729) produce a \chieff{} distribution which is confidently different from zero; conversely, most BH binaries are consistent with \chieff{} near zero.
 These features drive our inferences about the mass and spin distribution.

 Despite exploring a wide range of mass and spin distributions, we find the BBH merger rate density is $R = \RATEimrpNoSpinVTQuadApm\,\mbox{Gpc}^{-3}\,\mbox{yr}^{-1}$ for Model A and is within $R = \RATEimrpNoSpinVTQuadBpm\,\mbox{Gpc}^{-3}\,\mbox{yr}^{-1}$ for Models B and C. This result is consistent with the fixed model assumptions reported in the combined O1 and O2 observational periods~\citep{o2catalog}.
 We find a significant reduction in the merger rate for binary black holes with primary masses larger than $\sim 45 M_\odot$.
 We do not have enough sensitivity to binaries with a black hole mass less than 5 \Msol{} to be able to place meaningful constraints on the minimum mass of black holes.
 We find mild evidence that the mass distribution of coalescing black holes may not be a pure power law, instead being slightly better fit by a model including a broad gaussian distribution at high mass.
 We find the best-fitting models preferentially produce comparable-mass binaries (i.e., $\beta_q>0$ is preferred).